 - 800 g (1.75 lb) Chopped tomatoes - canned

 - 3 tablespoon Tomato puree

 - 0.5 teaspoon Dried basil

 - 150 ml (0.66 cups) Beef stock

 - 1 pinch Sea salt and black pepper

-- Heat half the oil in a large pan and add the four pieces of beef.
+- Heat 1 tablespoon Olive oil in a large pan and add the 1.3 kg Beef joint.
 Sear the beef on all sides (about 3 minutes).
 Put the seared beef into the slow cooker.

-- Heat the rest of the oil in the same pan and cook the onions, garlic, carrot and celery for 3-4 minutes.
+- Heat 1 tablespoon Olive oil in the same pan and cook 1 Onion, 4 Garlic clove, 2 Carrot and 2 ribs Celery for 3-4 minutes.
 Once softened, add to the slow cooker.

 - Once cooked, remove the beef from the slow cooker and finely shred using two forks.